canonical/edgex-ekuiper-snap/README.md

 - If edgexfoundry has been installed before ekuiper, ekuiper will get secret automatically.

-- If edgexfoundry has been installed after ekuiper, the running ekuiper needs `snap restart` pick up the secret, to enter the edgexfoundry's security message bus:
+- If edgexfoundry has been installed after ekuiper, the running ekuiper needs `snap restart` pick up the secret, to enter the edgexfoundry's security message bus (see issue [#18](https://github.com/canonical/edgex-ekuiper-snap/issues/18)):
 ```bash
 sudo snap restart edgex-ekuiper
 ```